Monday, December 11th, 2006

 The demise of the photojournalist

-by Warren
+by

 Dan Gillmor, the pioneering journalist who pulled up stakes and moved onto the net before just anyone else, is predicting the end of the photojournalist and videographer as a profession.
 His argument is that in an age of digital cameras and Youtube, proximity and speed is going to trump experience and skill.
 Probably true, and I wouldn’t be surprised if blogs replace the foreign correspondent (if they haven’t already).
 It’s sort of sad to see the quasi-romantic era of the globetrotting reporter come to an end….but on the other hand it was bound to happen eventually.

 Warren Frey is a journalist, freelance writer, podcaster, video producer, and all-around media consultant currently based in Vancouver, Canada.
-His written work has appeared in such publications as Metro Vancouver, the Westender, and Shift Magazine, and he blogs about the Vancouver tech industry scene for Techvibes.
+His written work has appeared in such publications as Metro Vancouver, the Westender, Mac | Life and the Japan Times.

 No Responses to “ The demise of the photojournalist ”